• Loading results...

 Statins

-Statins – in combination with lifestyle changes – are still the drug treatment of choice.
-Research has shown that the use of statins can reduce the risk of cardiac events like heart attack, stroke and related death.
-There are at least seven statins available, and they work in different ways; for example by:
+Statins remain the first treatment – in combination with lifestyle changes – to lower cholesterol and reduce the risk of cardiac events like heart attack, stroke and related death.
+There are seven different statins available with decades of research showing benefits for reducing heart attack and stroke.
+Statins help by:

 • Reducing the amount of cholesterol made by the liver